Akshayanti/ml-upv/README.md

 This project was completed as a class project at UPV-EHU in AY 2018-2019.
 The project directives were to solve some sort of NLP Problem using Machine Learning in R.

 With this project, I aimed to work on a classification algorithm to seperate posts into one of the two subreddits.
 Notice that this was already part of a Kaggle Challenge, where they required the classfication between 1013 subreddits.
 Another reason for selecting the data was a psychological investigation.
-For me, the problems in the two subreddits should have been similar, if not starkly similar.
-However, as the word cloud later reveals it, that's not the case.
+For me, the problems in the two subreddits should have been considerably different, as confirmed by the word cloud for the subreddits.

 ## Data Source